Flameis/CS362-Team3/project-docs/Developer_Documentation.md

 #### This is currently a work in progress and is currently undergoing structural changes.
 Inside our [source folder](https://github.com/Flameis/CS362-Team3/tree/main/demo), you will find several folders: backend, frontend, generate-species-list[0000 are we keeping this folder?], pages, and styles.

-Located in our backend folder is our api.js, event-listener.js, and testing-port.js.
-Our api.js contains the code that allows us to connect to our database.
+Located in our backend folder is the api.js.
+The api.js contains the code that allows us to connect to our database.
 It also contains scripts to manage and display data from the database, such as getting a specific user by ID or getting all plant species.
-Our event-listener.js is in charge of - you guessed it - listening to events.
-It detects errors and can add plants.

-In our frontend folder, we have our server.js.
-This serves static files from the frontend directory, and displays plants.
-0000 there's probably a lot more files that will be added here.
+It also manages posting new entries to the database, updated old ones, or even deleting them.

 Our generate-species-list folder includes our landscapeplants.json file, various parser files, and a landscapeplants_plant-page_parser.js file.
 Our landscapeplants.json file contains the landscape plants parsed from [OSU's horticulture website](https://landscapeplants.oregonstate.edu/).
 The parser files contain iterations of the landscape plant parser described in landscapeplants_plant-page_parser.js.
 The parser takes information from the horticulture website and converts it into a json file containing the plant information we need.

+The src folder contains all of the React pages and style sheets.
+It will contain everything needed to display the pages on the client.

 Our pages folder contains display-plants.html, 0000 and other files.
 The display_plants.html file displays a table of plants and their respective attributes.
 0000 there's probably a lot more files that will be added here.